suganyas/StateStringService/README.md

 # StateStringService

-#Required :
+# Required :

 - Maven
 - Java 8

-#Tools and DB Used:
+# Tools and DB Used:
 - DynamoDB
 - Swagger
 - Unit Tests: Junit, Mockito

-#Assumptions and considerations :
+# Assumptions and considerations :

 * Since cookies were not allowed to use I have used UUID generator of java library to generate userId
 * I have used Dynamo DB since the application can be easily deployed in AWS cloud
 * Right now the configurations in the application.properties are pointing to local but can be made production ready jusy by updating the url and keys
 * Regarding : POST /chars - adds the character/s to the string state, e.g. with JSON input {“character”:”a”,”amount”:3} adds “aaa” to the state string : I assumed that the characters are added at end

+# Endpoint for Testing:

+Have added an end point /addState just for adding a state String for testing purpose

-#PreRequisites :
+# PreRequisites :

 Download the Dynamodb JAR for setting up the DB in local from the link : http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html